Bosporan Kingdom: Fate of the kingdom

 Through some means, the Goths appear to have left or been driven away, leading to the resumption of local self-rule in the late 5th century under rulers such as Douptounos, who re-oriented the kingdom towards the Byzantine Empire as a client state.
 Such a re-orientation is also evidenced by the presence of Byzantine coins in the Crimea, including coinage of emperors Justin I and Justinian I. By Justinian's time, the Bosporus was under a barbarian ruler once more: the Hunnic ruler Gordas.
 Though Gordas maintained good relations with Justinian, he was killed in a revolt in 527, which led the emperor to send armies to the Bosporus, conquering the lands of the kingdom and establishing imperial control there.

 The Bosporan cities enjoyed a revival, under Byzantine and Bulgarian protection.
 The ancient Greek city of Phanagoria became the capital of Old Great Bulgaria between 632 and 665.
-The town of Tmutarakan, on the eastern side of the strait, became the seat of the Kievan Rus principality of Tmutarakan in the 10th and 11th centuries, which in turn gave way to Tatar domination.
+The town of Tmutarakan, on the eastern side of the strait, became the seat of the principality of Tmutarakan within Kievan Rus' in the 10th and 11th centuries, which in turn gave way to Tatar domination.
 From time to time Byzantine Greek officers built fortresses and exercised authority at Bosporus, which constituted an archbishopric.
 A relevant Byzantine usage of the term is found in a newly discovered seal of a general of the early 11th century as of "Ποσφορ(ου)", i.e., of the Cimmerian Bosporos.
 Also, in the early 12th century reference is made of the Byzantine Empire's reassertion of control over the Cimmerian Bosporos (Κιμμέριον Βόσπορον).